Qiskit/qiskit-ibm-runtime/docs/how_to/noisy_simulators.rst

 To see the comparision, we shall define two set of ``Options``.
-The ibmq qasm simulator allows for the activation of the resilience levels offered by Qiskit Runtime, and the use of these levels on simulators is best demonstrated using the noisy simulation that we have built.Here, ``options`` is set to\ ``resilience level`` = ``0`` to represent a normal run without error mitigation, and ``options with em`` is set to ``resilience level`` = ``1`` to represent a run with error mitigation
+The ibmq qasm simulator allows for the activation of the resilience levels offered by Qiskit Runtime, and the use of these levels on simulators is best demonstrated using the noisy simulation that we have built.
+Here, ``options`` is set to\ ``resilience level`` = ``0`` to represent a normal run without error mitigation, and ``options with em`` is set to ``resilience level`` = ``1`` to represent a run with error mitigation